 - 1. Setup script: main.m sets up the initial conditions, system parameters, and controller parameters - 2.
 Simulation function: monkeySim is then called with all necessary parameters - 3.
 Values for generating the matrices M, C, and G are pre-calculated to improve speed - 4. ode45 is called to numerically integrate the equations of motion - 5.
 For each time step in ode45, the equations of motion are solved by DiffEqWrapper - a.
 Reduced matrices (2 DOF) used when swinging with only one magnet attached - b.
 Full matrices (4 DOF) used when neither magnet is attached. - 6.
 For each time step specified (.001seconds), a monitoring function, DiffEqMonitor is called by ode45 - a.
 Plots the location and state of the MonkeyBot, so that user can watch simulation progress - b.
 Control algorithm is called to check current state - i.
 Control algorithm receives current system state Q - ii.
 Can adjust motor torque or change magnet states - 7.
-Integration continues, but is halted when magnet states are transitioned - a.
-System state is flipped (bottom link becomes top, end point becomes new base x/y) - b.
-Projection matrix calculates post impact velocities from free-flight dynamics. - 8.
-Repeat integration with new initial conditions (from post-impact velocities)
+Changes in motor / magnet state restart the integration so that discontinuties are handled correctly - 8.
+If the magnets are transitioned (impact): - a.
+System state is flipped (bottom link becomes top, end point becomes new base x/y)

+- b.
+Projection matrix calculates post impact velocities from free-flight dynamics. - 9.
+Integration repeated with new initial conditions

-4.2 Adjusting Control Algorithm and System Parameters
+5.2 Adjusting Control Algorithm and System Parameters

 System parameters available for modification include m, I, L, and r for each link, as well as the gravity constant g.
-These parameters are passed in vector form (e.g. $M=[m_1 m_2]$) to the simulation function.
+These parameters are passed in vector form (e.g. $M=[m_1 \ m_2]$) to the simulation function.
 Demonstration of these parameters is shown in main.m.